Everdend’s Top Brokerage Picks

 Basic DRIP (Robinhood, eToro)

-• Toggles on/off for entire portfolio or individual stocks and funds
+• Toggles on/off for entire portfolio or individual securities

 • Reinvests into fractional shares